Openpilot: Features

+Navigate on openpilot

+openpilot 0.9.4 and onwards include "navigate on openpilot", a feature akin to "Full Self-Driving" (FSD) from Tesla, Inc.

 Automated lane-centering

-openpilot uses machine learning, trained with user driver data, to determine the safest path on the road.
+openpilot uses machine learning, trained with real-world driving data, to determine the safest path on the road.
 This improves perception on roads without lane markings vs. lane-centering by tracking current lane lines.

 Adaptive cruise control

 openpilot maintains a safe following distance from the vehicle ahead.
 It is capable of driving in stop-and-go traffic with no user intervention.
 It uses OpenStreetMap's road curvature and speed limit data to allow slowing on sharp turns and setting the vehicle's desired speed to the current speed limit on certain community-maintained forks of the main repository.

 Driver monitoring

 openpilot recognizes the driver's face; if the driver is distracted, openpilot warns the driver.
 If the driver is distracted for more than six seconds, openpilot decelerates the vehicle to a stop, and audibly alerts the user.

 Assisted lane change

-openpilot uses the model to change lanes when the user engages the turn signal: a nudge is required on the steering wheel to confirm the lane change. openpilot also interacts with the blind spot monitor on certain makes and models to block the lane change in the event a car is detected by the blind spot monitor.
+openpilot uses the model to change lanes when the user engages the turn signal: a nudge is optional on the steering wheel to confirm the lane change. openpilot also interacts with the blind spot monitor on certain makes and models to block the lane change in the event a car is detected by the blind spot monitor.